 Unresolved issues in Mental Health Care for Seniors

 Some issues related in still existing discrepancy between the ways Medicare treats Mental Health Care Services and Medical Services.
 For example, there is a 190-day lifetime limit on inpatient services in psychiatric hospitals.
 There is no similar cap on any other Medical Services provided by Medicare.

 The even more serious issue is the very limited number of psychiatrists working with people having Medicare.
 Just over half of the psychiatrists (54.8 percent) accepted Medicare payments in 2010, and the number of psychiatrists willing to accept new patients covered by Medicare has declined by nearly 20 percent between 2005 and 2010.
-The major reason behind it are low Medicare reimbursement rates that do not justify often long time providers need to spend with patients.
+The major reason behind it is low Medicare reimbursement rates that do not often justify long time that providers need to spend with patients.

 Please give us your feedback!

-What do you think about How Medicare covers Mental Health Care?
+What do you think about How Medicare covers Mental Health Care-2019?
 Write your comments.